beadsland/fixTracks/README.md

 ### Data Import
   1. Rerun scan script to confirm we haven't introduced new dups
-  2. More concision in Delta for use by `transferLibrary.py`

 ### Refactor
   1. Refactor itunes.database from `transferLibrary.py`